 - Nameless Narrative: Neither the protagonist nor the benefactor have names.

 - One-Hit Point Wonder: You only have one life, and will die from one hit of anything.
 Fortunately, so does the Final Boss, your shadow.

 - Puzzle Boss: The Final Boss, the shadow, is not fought like a traditional boss.
 Rather, they copy all your movements, and you must find a way to get them inside the gem pit, which will kill them.

 - Reverse Psychology: You're supposed to the exactly the opposite of what the narrator says.

 - Significant Anagram: "Depict One" -> "Deception", as befitting the theme of the deception the benefactor pulls on you.
-When you kill the boss, the level title changes repeatedly: "Depict One" -> "Pic Denote" -> "Edict Nope" -> "Cede Tin Op" -> "Dice Net Op" -> "Cope End It" -> "Epic Toned" -> "Poetic End"
+When you kill the benefactor, the level title changes repeatedly: "Depict One" -> "Pic Denote" -> "Edict Nope" -> "Cede Tin Op" -> "Dice Net Op" -> "Cope End It" -> "Epic Toned" -> "Poetic End".

 - Spikes of Doom: They appear starting in the room Impossible.
 Inverted- touching them is actually beneficial, because you collect them and can then throw them as projectiles.
 You can't (directly) hurt stuff with them, but they will stick to walls and allow you to get to places that you otherwise wouldn't be able to reach.
 They are also the only way to defeat the final boss.